 - Assessments 12 & 13 - Historic and Cultural Resources

 - Assessment 15 - Wilderness and Special Designated Areas

 Monitoring is an important element of the Land Management Plan.
 Chapter 4 of the plan describes the monitoring and adaptive management program.
 An increased emphasis on Citizen Science monitoring will contribute to monitoring efforts.

-The inaugural Land Management Plan Monitoring Stakeholders meeting was held on April 29, 2021.
+The annual Land Management Plan Monitoring Stakeholders meeting was last be held on May 18, 2023.

 Adaptive Management and Annual Stakeholder Meeting

 To be more responsive to necessary changes in Land Management Plan content, proposed changes and rationale for those changes will be posted to this site annually.
 In conjunction with the release of proposed changes, a stakeholder meeting will be held to address implementation of the forest plan and the proposed changes.
 Any proposed changes will follow application direction and include a period for public comment.
 The Responsible Official will determine and apply the proper authorities to be used when changing forest plan content.